State Comparison

 Should I move from Georgia to South Carolina?

 It depends on your priorities.
-Georgia wins in 9 of 16 metrics we compared.
+South Carolina wins in 7 of 16 metrics we compared.
 Use our free calculators to model your specific financial scenario — including salary, property tax, and cost of living for each state.

 Comparing Georgia and South Carolina